nevinjojo/Nevs-Programming-Tutorials/docker.md

 Head over to `http://192.168.99.100:8888` to view your live app.

+If you push your image to a public docker repository, by running `docker push [username]/catnip`, anyone who has docker installed can play with your app by typing just a single command:
+`docker run -p 8888:5000 [username]/catnip`

 ## Docker & AWS: Name a more iconic duo, I'll wait.
+AWS provides you with an option of hosting single-container Docker environments.
+This will allow you to host your application by simply uploading your Dockerrun.aws.json file to the Elastic Beanstalk (EB) application.
+The Dockerrun.aws.json file will acquire the image from your AWS repository (assuming it is a public repository) and create a container in the EB instance with your application in it.

+### How to launch your app using AWS
+The rest of the instructions will be based on the assumption that you have an AWS account set up already.

+#### Terminoloogy: Beanstalk
+AWS Elastic Beanstalk (EB) is a PaaS (Platform as a Service) offered by AWS.
+As a developer, you just tell EB how to run your app and it takes care of the rest - including scaling, monitoring and even updates.
+Beanstalk supports running single-container Docker deployments (which is what we'll be using).

+#### Create new application using EB
+* Login to your AWS console.
+* Click on Elastic Beanstalk.
+It will be in the compute section on the top left.
+* Click on "Create New Application" in the top right
+* Give your app a name and provide an (optional) description.
+The name has to be unique.
+* In the New Environment screen, create a new environment and choose the Web Server Environment.
+* Fill in the environment information by choosing a domain.
+* Under base configuration section, choose Docker from the predefined platform.
+* Open the Dockerrun.aws.json file located in the flask-app folder and edit the Name of the image to your image's name: changed `"Name": "prakhar1989/catnip"` to `[your-image-name]`.
+* When you are done, click on the radio button for "upload your own" and choose this file.
+* Once you complete the setup, it should take a while for the image to be setup into the application.

+On the EB application page on AWS, there should be a URL, which should direct you to the application you just deployed using Docker & AWS Elastic Beanstalk.
+Nice job!